 Educators are reporting student behavior issues are on the rise following the pandemic.
 Many, including several of our partners, note concern about the ability of school staff to handle increasingly intense student behaviors.
 Our team recently conducted classroom observations in partner schools.
 The observations highlighted an interesting question: How frequently are administrators training teachers to understand the function of a student’s behavior to respond?

 We’ve come to realize that the answer is “very few.”
-This seemingly crucial information for both teachers and leaders is actually an obscure nugget granted to only the select few who become trained in behavioral intervention.
+This seemingly crucial information for teachers and leaders is an obscure nugget granted to only the select few who become trained in behavioral intervention.
 How could that be?
 It’s a missed opportunity when we don’t prepare educators with the knowledge and skills to identify and respond to the variety of behaviors they see in a classroom.
 Classroom management practices and culture are key components, of course.
 But they don’t tell the full story of what it takes to create a productive, safe learning environment for all students.

 In this blog, we explain the four functions of behavior and explore how understanding what triggers a student’s behavior will help you effectively respond to the behaviors and engage students in a productive learning environment.

 Before we dig in, it’s important to note that behavioral expectations are grounded in norms that may not reflect the true diversity of our country.
 We know that Black and brown children tend to be held to standards beyond their given age due to underlying biases.
 In many contexts, and for various reasons, adults in schools are less likely to show the same willingness to understand the behavior and motivations of Black and brown students and thoughtfully respond as they do with their White peers.
 When discussing behavior, we also need to be mindful of how our own experiences/biases may impact us and how systems present differently for students of color.